Lambda(1405,1/2^-) photoproduction from the gamma p -> K^+ Lambda(1405) reaction: General Formalism

 \section{General Formalism}

-We begin this Section with providing the general formalism to investigate the $\Lambda(1405,1/2^-)\equiv\Lambda^*$ photorpdocution.
+We start with the general formalism for the $\Lambda(1405,1/2^-)\equiv\Lambda^*$ photoproduction.
 In Fig.~\ref{fig0}, we depict the relevant Feynman diagrams.
 The four momenta for the involved particles are defined in the figure.
 To compute the diagrams, we employ the following effective Lagrangian in the pseudoscalar (PS) meson-baryon coupling scheme:

 where $K$, $A_{\mu}$, $N$, $\Lambda^*$, and $K^*$ represent the pseudoscalar kaon, photon, nucleon, $\Lambda^*$, and vector kaon fields, respectively.
 The $e_h$, $\kappa_h$, and $M_h$ denote the electric charge, the anomalous magnetic moment, and the mass, respectively, corresponding to the hadron $h$.
 As for the $K^*$-exchange contribution, we neglect the tensor coupling of the $K^{*}N\Lambda^*$ vertex, assuming its strength to be small.